abbeygirl/nzedb/Database-tuning.md

 If you are using the multi-threaded scripts it is advised to convert you tables to InnoDB to avoid table locks.
 There is a script under misc/testing/DB to help you with this.

 **Before migrating from MyISAM to InnoDB** be sure to set **innodb_file_per_table** in my.cnf.
-If that was not done first follow these steps to convert: [Howto Clean a MySQL Storage Engine](http://stackoverflow.com/questions/3927690/howto-clean-a-mysql-innodb-storage-engine)
+If its too late, follow these steps to convert: [Howto Clean a MySQL Storage Engine](http://stackoverflow.com/questions/3927690/howto-clean-a-mysql-innodb-storage-engine)

 ## MySQL Buffer Sizes
 At the latest, once the database contains more than 1 million releases you'll need start tuning.
 The two queries below can provide a simple recommendation.
 There is also this nZEDb script